chaoge525/soafee_demo/documentation/contributing.rst

     Please follow the contribution guideline relating to licensing in order to select the appropriate SPDX License Identifier for the contributed files.

-The licence and copyright header QA check expects the header lines to be commented.
+The license and copyright header QA check expects the header lines to be commented.
 The current implementation therefore expects each line to begin with one of the following set of characters: ``#``, ``//``, ``*``, ``;``.
 Please refer to the current files within the repository for further guidance on how to